MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ## Prerequisites

-- Complete the steps in [Tutorial: Prepare your Android app for native authentication](tutorial-native-authentication-prepare-android-app.md).
+- Complete the steps in [Tutorial: Prepare your Android app for native authentication](tutorial-native-authentication-prepare-android-app.md) article.
-- If you want to collect user attributes during sign-up, configure those user attributes when you [create your sign-up and sign-in user flow](how-to-user-flow-sign-up-sign-in-customers.md).
+- If you want to collect user attributes during sign-up, configure the user attributes when you [create your sign-up and sign-in user flow](how-to-user-flow-sign-up-sign-in-customers.md).

 ## Sign up a user

 To sign up a user using the email one-time passcode or username (email) and password, you collect an email from the user, then send an email containing an email one-time passcode to the user.
 The user enters a valid email one-time passcode to validate their username.

-To sign up a user you need to:
+To sign up a user, you need to:

 1. Create a user interface (UI) to: